 When tragedy struck, I did the only thing I could to maintain some semblance of control in an uncertain world.
 I planted seeds and somehow figured out how to grow food, knowledge, and community.
-You get timeless stories, actionable tips, and recipes from that journey in my first book, Food for My Daughters (available on Amazon in all global markets).
+You get timeless stories, actionable tips, and chapter-ending recipes from that journey in my book, Food for My Daughters (available on Amazon in all global markets*).
 It may shorten your learning curve or inspire you a bit (or so the kind reviews suggest) if you’re thinking about digging in as well.

 Learning as I grow,

 P.S.
 Here are free Bonus Photos from some of the stories in the book!

 * Food for My Daughters is available on BetterWorldBooks.com, BarnesAndNoble.com, and on Amazon in all global markets (click country-of-choice below).
 As always, proceeds are used to help people grow food.